dhh1128/slithyt/README.md

 A tool for generating novel, plausible, and pronounceable words based on linguistic corpuses.

-The name is a reference to Lewis Carroll's poem "Jabberwocky".
+The name is a reference to the "slithy toves" in Lewis Carroll's poem "Jabberwocky".

 ## Installation